How to update permission settings to enable automatic deletion of calendar events

 Self-managed Google Workspace

-- Add the Calendar API scope to your existing domain-wide delegation client (ID:
+- Add the Calendar API scope to the domain-wide delegation client you're using with Sublime:

 - Allow up to 24 hours for changes to propagate